ANP 8001 Cultural Awareness and Safety

-If students submit assignments after the due date without prior approval of the examiner then a penalty of 5% of the total marks gained by the student for the assignment may apply for each working day late up to ten working days at which time a mark of zero may be recorded.
-No assignments will be accepted after model answers have been posted.
+If students submit assignments after the due date without prior approval then a penalty of 10% of the total marks available for the assignment will apply for each working day late.

-All students who are qualified for a passing grade will be given a graded mark.
-Other students will be given either a Failing grade or an Incomplete grade.
+As P is the only passing grade available for this course, all students who are qualified for a passing grade will be given a grade of P. Other students will be given either a Failing grade or an Incomplete grade.